 Out & About

 If you’re new to the tapas concept, I encourage you to give it a try.
 It’s a great excuse to try lots of delicious, snacky foods and call it a meal.
-Locally, you can get a taste of the tapas life at one of my very favorite restaurants called The Cellar Door.
+Locally, you can get a taste of the tapas life at one of my very favorite restaurant called The Cellar Door.
 It’s my favorite place to spend an evening catching up with friends and eating great food.
 (If you go [call me and I’ll meet you there], check out the meat and cheese trays, wings, and salads for macro-friendly options, but that’s a story for another day.)

 All the best,